-Laser-produced plasma (LPP) generated from liquid tin (Sn) microdroplets provides extreme ultraviolet (EUV) light for modern nanolithography1-7, enabling the continued reduction of feature sizes on affordable integrated circuits (ICs).
-Such laser-produced plasmas of tin are characterized by a strong emission peak near 13.5 nm, originating from transitions between complex excited states in multiply charged $\mathrm{Sn}^{10+}-\mathrm{Sn}^{15+}$ ions8-17.

-Multilayer optics are used in industrial lithography machines to collect the EUV light from its source, and to provide an image of the so-called mask onto the wafer.
-These optics are designed to reflect wavelengths in a 2% wavelength bandwidth centered around $13.5\,\mathrm{nm}$ (the bandwidth limitation is in part due to the many, $\sim 10$ required reflective surfaces).
-As such, most spectroscopic works on Sn LPPs have focused on the "inband" wavelength region17,20-24, or on nearby out-ofband (OOB) EUV emission features14,23,25-31, spectral regions which may help diagnose the plasma in terms of its main in-band emitters' charge states or temperature.
-Little spectroscopic information is available for longer, vacuum (VUV)- and deep-ultraviolet (DUV) wavelengths in particular in terms of relative (or absolute) emission intensities.
-Available spectra in the literature either show vacuum- or deep-ultraviolet spectra without the EUV region around $13.5 \text{ nm}^{32-36}$ , or if the EUV region is presented, the spectral range between EUV and DUV is not
+Laser-produced plasma (LPP) generated from liquid tin (Sn) microdroplets provides extreme ultraviolet (EUV) light for modern nanolithography,1-7 enabling the continued reduction of feature sizes on affordable integrated circuits (ICs).
+Such laser-produced plasmas of tin are characterized by a strong emission peak near 13.5 nm, originating from transitions between complex excited states in multiply charged Sn10+-Sn15+ ions.8-17 on Sn LPPs have focused on the "in-band" wavelength region17,20-24 or on nearby out-of-band (OOB) EUV emission features, 14,23,25-31 spectral regions of which may help diagnose the plasma in terms of its main in-band emitters' charge states or temperature.
+Little spectroscopic information is available for longer vacuum (VUV)- and deep-ultraviolet (DUV) wavelengths, in particular, in terms of relative (or absolute) emission intensities.
+Available spectra in the literature show either vacuum- or deep-ultraviolet spectra without the EUV region around 13.5 nm,32-36 or if the EUV region is presented, the spectral range between EUV and DUV is not shown.37-42